top of page

 My mums death has made me more aware of my own mortality and what I might leave behind.
 With this in mind I decided to organise my own possessions.
 I sorted photos, documents, put in plans for life insurance and pensions and I have left them in a place easy to find for my family.
 (I know this sounds morbid but it helped).
 It made me feel in control knowing that my family will have easy access to things they need.

 Since my mum died it is important to me (more than ever) to do the things that I think would make her proud.
-She always taught me to be kind and caring and I am finding this hard at the moment but working hard to do so.
+I’ve realised that time is very precious and fragile is.

 Another simple thing that helped me. - my mums favourite flower were geraniums.
 So with the help of my family I planted some of these and placed them by my front door.
 I thought it was a good symbol - something living that I could see every time I returned home or left the house.
 This was a big help.